Jyoproject/Frontend/README.md

 - On the Facebook for Developers site, get the App ID and an App Secret for your app (https://developers.facebook.com)
 - ![Alt text](/public/images/facebook.png?raw=true "Facebook Auth")

+### Apple Auth
+- Sign In with Apple can only be configured by members of the [Apple Developer Program](https://developer.apple.com/programs/).
+-